-This Privacy & Cookie Notice applies when you visit our websites, solutions and other services, including events, that refer or display a link to this notice (“Services”).
-This Privacy & Cookie Notice may be supplemented or replaced by additional privacy statements or terms provided to you.
+This Privacy & Cookie Notice applies when you visit our websites, solutions and other services, including events and web chat communications, that refer or display a link to this notice (“Services”).
+This Privacy & Cookie Notice may be supplemented or replaced by additional privacy statements or terms provided to you from time to time.

 Wolters Kluwer is a global organization consisting of many companies worldwide.
-Any personal information provided to or collected by Wolters Kluwer is controlled by Wolters Kluwer N.V., P.O.
-Box 1030, 2400 BA, Alphen aan den Rijn, The Netherlands or one of its affiliates or subsidiaries.
+Personal information provided to, or collected by, Wolters Kluwer via our web pages is controlled by Wolters Kluwer N.V., P.O.
+Box 1030, 2400 BA, Alphen aan den Rijn, The Netherlands and/or one of its affiliates or subsidiaries.

-If you wish to contact us in relation to questions to your personal information we refer you to the ‘HOW YOU CAN CONTACT US’ section below.
+- If you wish to contact us in relation to questions regarding your personal information, we refer you to the ‘How you can contact us’ section below.

 The type of personal information we collect depends on your relationship with us and the Services we deliver to you.
 To that end, we may collect the following personal information about you: